Gone With The....

 This Parallel Programming book offers OpenCL and GPU Computing and Parallel Programming and Heterogeneous Computing and Compute Kernels and High‑Performance Computing and GPGPU and Cross‑Platform Development and C Programming and C++ Programming content that will transform your understanding of OpenCL.
 OpenCL Compute has been praised by critics and readers alike for its OpenCL, GPU Computing, Parallel Programming.

-The highly acclaimed author brings a fresh perspective to this Parallel Programming work, making it a must-have for anyone interested in OpenCL or GPU Computing or Parallel Programming or Heterogeneous Computing or Compute Kernels or High‑Performance Computing or GPGPU or Cross‑Platform Development or C Programming or C++ Programming.
+The highly acclaimed author brings years of experience to this Parallel Programming work, making it a must-have for anyone interested in OpenCL or GPU Computing or Parallel Programming or Heterogeneous Computing or Compute Kernels or High‑Performance Computing or GPGPU or Cross‑Platform Development or C Programming or C++ Programming.

 Buy Now on Amazon

-Bestseller New Release
+Bestseller New Release Editor's Pick

 Book Stats